biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 CiTO is the Citation Typing Ontology that enables characterization of the nature or type of citations, both factually and rhetorically[@citesAsAuthority:CiTO] [@citesAsAuthority:Willighagen2020].
 For examples see the [References] of this paper.
 A full list of characterizations can be found [here](https://sparontologies.github.io/cito/current/cito.html).
 These enriched references containing CiTO characterizations can become part of the wider metadata on publications.

 BioHackrXiv publications are generated from simple powerful markdown/LaTeX templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags[@citesAsAuthority:bhxiv20].
 The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout that is used in the Journal of Open Source Software (JOSS)[@citesAsAuthority:JOSS].
 Templates are provided as an [example](https://github.com/biohackrxiv/publication-template).
+Support in pandoc of CiTO annotations dates back to 2017 [@usesMethodIn:Krewinkel2017].

 # Results